Capable agents, contained by design.

 An editorial line drawing of a robot working inside a small fenced workshop paddock, reaching for an approved tool on a peg-rack, with an inbox tray of incoming work resting outside the fence.

 An agent without limits is a liability.
-We build systems that read messy inputs, use approved tools, and produce auditable outcomes — inside a sandbox you control, against permissions you write down before anything ships.
+We build systems that read messy inputs, use approved tools, and produce auditable outcomes — from request triage to AI-assisted quote drafts — inside a sandbox you control, against permissions you write down before anything ships.

 Rules don’t reach